MichaelMikkles/AutoMashup/automashup-app/docs/tutorial.md

 #### Execution

-Once it’s done, you can execute it.
+Once it’s done, you can save and execute it.
+It may take a few seconds depending on the mashup technique you choose, and then the player will appear.

 ![Execution](./images/10.png)

-It will take a few seconds, and then the player will appear.
 Congratulations, you can now listen to your own mashup!

 ![Mashup Player](./images/11.png)